Julia-Tempering/Pigeons.jl/docs/src/mpi.md

 ### Setting up Pigeons MPI

-We now need to tell Pigeons how to bind to the HPC's MPI.
+We now need to tell Pigeons how to bind to the HPC's MPI library.
 This needs to be done only once per project.

 #### Presets